Ty-Ap/dnd-companion-app/README.md

 - **React**: A popular JavaScript library for building user interfaces.
 - **ChatGPT API**: An API that provides natural language processing capabilities, allowing for interactive conversations with AI.
+- **dnd5eapi** An open auth API that allows get requests to aggregated data.
 - **Other libraries and tools**: Various other libraries and tools are used to enhance the app's functionality and user experience, such as Redux for state management, React Router for navigation, and Axios for API communication.

 ## Getting Started